jamiekurtz/jamiekurtz.github.io/_drafts/2015-05-25-10-easy-tips-for-lean-and-clean-agile-development.md

-Architecture up front, with adequate docs and samples Reduce branching, be careful of feature branches, favor lean and clean
+Architecture up front, with adequate docs and samples Reduce branching, be careful of feature branches, favor lean and clean Bring in fresh blood, consultants… the different view is priceless

-Above the line - below the line, do whatever’s fastest separate from reporting Feature toggles over branches
-Release features is marketing and feature toggles Bring in fresh blood, consultants… the different view is priceless Dependencies kill!
-Ruthlessly remove them.